The Champions: Broadcast

 The series had three repeat runs in the UK across the ITV regions up to 1976, with additional repeats in September–October 1984 and May–August 1985.
 It was also regularly repeated on ITV's digital channel ITV4 until January 2011.

 The Champions was broadcast on BBC2 in 1995, at about the time when Gaunt was appearing in the sitcom Next of Kin, and it had at least three further repeat runs after that.

 On 7 March 2021, the series began a rerun on Talking Pictures TV.
 The episode 'Desert Journey' was not screened in this run.

 From 4 May 2021, the series was being repeated again on ITV4, the first time in 10 years.
 It ended on 15 June, with only 27 of the 30 episodes shown (leaving out ‘Desert Journey’, ‘The Gun Runners’ and ‘Autokill’).
 It was repeated again on ITV4, later in the year, this time showing 29 out of 30 episodes (yet again, leaving out 'Desert Journey').
+Rewind TV started showing the series in autumn 2025 (leaving out again ’Desert Journey).

 Home media

 Episodes of this series were released on DVD in North America by A&E Home Entertainment (under licence from Granada International Media Limited) and in the UK, where the full series has been released twice, with the most recent edition seeing Damon, Bastedo and Gaunt reunite to provide a commentary for several episodes.
 (Damon's role on US series General Hospital meant that Bastedo and Gaunt had to be flown to America for it.)

-The series was shown in Italy in the early 1980s in syndication, under the title Tris d'Assi (Three Aces) and, more recently, in the 1990s on Canal Jimmy (Sky) but an Italian DVD collection has never been released because in that country The Champions is an almost forgotten show, remembered only by few loyal fans.
+The series was shown in Italy in the early 1980s in syndication, under the title Tris d'Assi (Three Aces) and, more recently, in the 1990s on Canal Jimmy (Sky) but an Italian DVD collection has never been released.

-In 2010, Network DVD re-released The Champions: The Complete Series as a complete DVD Region 2 box set of all episodes on nine discs (including the rare 'bookends' version of the first episode).
-(Additionally, it released the music from the series on three CDs.)
+In 2010, Network DVD re-released The Champions: The Complete Series as a complete DVD Region 2 box set of all episodes on nine discs, including the rare 'bookends' version of the first episode.
+Additionally, it released the music from the series on three CDs.